-The Group recognizes deferred tax assets to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be utilized.
+The Group recognizes deferred tax assets to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be utilized as a result of scheduling.

-The Group recognizes deferred tax assets to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be utilized, and the judgment of the recoverability is made on the basis of an estimate of taxable profit, etc. for each future fiscal year determined based on the Group's business plan.
+The judgment of the recoverability is made on the basis of an estimate of taxable profit, etc. for each future fiscal year determined based on the Group's business plan.

-The major assumptions in the Group's business plan are forecast trends for personal spending in Japan and projected recovery in inbound tourism demand, and the impact of COVID-19, as well as the forecast for operating profit taking into consideration sales revenue factoring in the effects of the business plan and the effects of cost reductions achieved through business structure reforms.
+The major assumptions in the Group's business plan are forecast revenue factoring in the effects of business plans based on market growth rates predicated on forecast trends for personal spending in Japan, projected recovery in inbound tourism demand, and the like in the Department Store Business, SC Business, and Payment and Finance Business segments, as well as forecast revenue factoring in new development projects in the business plans of the Developer Business segment and forecast operating profit taking into consideration the effects of cost reductions achieved through business structure reforms in each segment.